All Episodes

 Okay, now if Romney throws in, well, let me say one thing about the other.

-What one of the theories has been to get as many conservatives running in the primaries as possible and to water down each one of them by way of splitting the donor dollars.
+One of the theories has been to get as many conservatives running in the primaries as possible and to water down each one of them by way of splitting the donor dollars.

-Rather than having one pedal of the metal conservative that all those donors could get behind, you have as many in there as you can and you divvy all that money up.
+Rather than having one pedal-of-the-metal conservative that all those donors could get behind, you have as many in there as you can and you divvy all that money up.

-But Romney entered the scene.
+But Romney entered into the scene.

-If he does, then that puts immediate pressure on the on the standard or the establishment Republican donor class.
+If he does, then that puts immediate pressure on the standard or establishment Republican donor class, the Chamber of Commerce crowd, because both those guys would be going after the same dollars.

 They'd be going after the same donors.